 This course is perfect for students looking to continue their studies in sport.
-The BTEC Extended Certificate in Sport (equivalent of 1 A Level)
+The BTEC Extended Certificate in Sport (equivalent of 1 A Level) covers a wide variety of Physical Education topics that can be seen below.

 WHAT WILL I STUDY IN SPORT?